 Residual Sugar: 0.08%.

 About the Winery

 Ottimino’s land is a land of dreams.
-When he came to America in 1913, “Little Eight,” so called because he was the last of eight children and the smallest, had big ambitions.
+When he came to America in 1913, Ottimino “Little Eight” Cristiani, so called because he was the last and smallest of eight children, had big ambitions.
 He made his home on a beautiful ridge above Green Valley and forged a life on new soil.
 He planted the land, especially proud of the vines that nurtured the grapes made into wine for his family’s table.
 Ottimino became a favorite in the area, and always spoke proudly of his vines.

-His inquiries led him to veteran winemaker Bill Knuttel, who instantly knew that Brad’s (and Ottimino’s) dream would soon become Brad and Bill’s passion.
+His inquiries led him to veteran winemaker Bill Knuttel, who instantly knew that Brad’s (and Ottimino’s) dream would soon become their passion.
 They have built slowly on Ottimino’s legacy, as befits the traditions of Old World quality and craftsmanship, but the results are now for all to see…and taste and enjoy!

 Since forming Ottimino Winery in 1999, their goal has been the same: To produce premium Zinfandel using only the highest quality grapes and winemaking practices, with Ottimino’s passion for life and winemaking serving as inspiration.